briceverola/Pyhton_Data_project/README.md

 #### Results
 ![Trending top skills for DA in france over time](images/skill_trend_DA.png)

-*Bar graph visualizing the trending top skills for data analysts in France in 2023.*
+*Bar graph visualizing the trending top skills for data analysts in France between 2023 and 2025.*

 #### Insights
 - SQL remains the most consistently in-demand skill across all months, maintaining a high level throughout the year with noticeable peaks in summer and early autumn.
 This confirms its central role in Data Analyst positions in France.